Power Query is an ETL (Extract Transform and Load) tool that allows you to import data, transform it and load it into a destination.

 For example, when you click on Text Filters in the above dropdown, you can indicate the text should contain the letter “e”, which would return the below result.

-Lastly, you’ll find filters for columns with the Date Type.
+Lastly, you can also find filters for columns with the Date Type.
 The picture below shows a summary of what you can do with Date Filters:

-No matter which filter you choose, behind-the-scenes Power Query translates this to the corresponding M code.
+No matter which filter you choose, behind-the-scenes Power Query translates your filters to the corresponding M code.
 The UI just makes sure that these actions are within reach even to those who don’t know the M-language formulas yet.

 Transforming columns is an essential part of working with data in Power Query.
 It allows you to make changes to the data within a column, like combining columns, splitting a column into separate parts or capitalizing words.
 For most column transformations you will use the Transform Tab in the ribbon.
 Here are a few examples of how you can transform a column.